MBJamshidi/MBJamshidi/README.md

 # Hi, I'm Behdad 👋

-I'm a Research Scientist and Engineer passionate about AI, digital twins, and real-time intelligent systems.
+I am a Research Scientist and Engineer working on agentic AI and real-time digital twin systems.
+I also founded MetaMax, a deep-tech company developing next-generation, self-optimizing digital twins for high-complexity environments across finance, biotech, and infrastructure.

 🎓 PhD in AI | 🧠 IEEE Senior Member | 🏅 Global Talent in DigiTech